 On our original tonearm, some anti-skate force was applied via damping of the unipivot bearing.
 This damping is not possible with the new gimbal bearing, so we designed an anti-skate mechanism (consisting of a small spring that is pre-set at the factory) that provides a small amount of outward force to counteract inward skating force.

 The new anti-skate mechanism allows the stylus to sit more precisely in the center of the groove, which improves trackability and further reduces distortion.
 The difference is most noticeable on difficult-to-track passages that contain large amplitudes or complex waveforms (e.g. trumpets, percussion).

 4. Improved tonearm geometry

 We have increased the effective length of the tonearm to allow for the use of Stevenson, Lofgren A (Baerwald) or Lofgren B geometries.
 Our original tonearm was only compatible with Stevenson.
 Each type of geometry has its benefits.
 For example, Lofgren B has the lowest average distortion across the entirety of the record, while Stevenson is best for reducing distortion on the inside of the record.
-With the new tonearm, we are now using Lofgren B as the default alignment for all Orbits (this is something that you can easily adjust if you prefer an alternative geometry).
+Lofgren A has the lowest peak distortion.
+With the new tonearm, we are now using Lofgren A as the default alignment for all Orbits (this is something that you can easily adjust if you prefer an alternative geometry).